enkidevs/curriculum/python/functional-programming/iterators/py-practice-functional-libraries.md

 ---
 ## Exercise

-Practice functional libraries in python.
+Use the `itertools` built-in module to solve this exercise.

 Click *Launch Exercise* to open Codewars.

 On the website you will find a description of the exercise.
 Read this description carefully.

 When you are ready to give it a try press the blue *Train* button and write your solution.

 To test your solution press the blue *Attempt* button.